elixir-europe/rdmkit/pages/contribute/github_way.md

   * open a "Pull Request", if you are happy with your contribution.
 Anyone can [comment on your (draft) Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) and you can reply.
 7. If you had changed your mind about something in your Pull Request (PR), when the PR is not yet closed, or if the editor tells you to edit your PR during the review process, you have to:
-  * Go to the [RDM toolkit repo](https://elixir-europe.github.io/rdm-toolkit/) and click on the "GitHub" button on the top navigation bar.
-It will take you in the GitHub repository of our RDM toolkit.
+  * Go to the [RDM toolkit repo](https://elixir-europe.github.io/rdm-toolkit/) on Github.
   * Click on the “Pull request” button in the top menu bar.
   * Find your open PR and click on it.
   * Click on "Files changed" in the top menu bar.